-ECHA points out that the category justification presented in the registration dossier does not specify for each of the substances to be included in the category of the registered substance and the constituents of these substances, which information on the physicochemical properties, human health effects and environmental effects is available.
-Moreover, the registration dossier does not provide such information concerning the substance to be tested or the category of the substance to be tested.
+ECHA points out that no category justification document was presented in the registration dossier and no information was provided specifying for each of the substances to be included in the category of the registered substance and the constituents of these substances, which information on the physicochemical properties, human health effects and environmental effects is available.
+Furthermore, the registration dossier does not provide such information concerning the substance to be tested or the category of the substance to be tested.